October 23, 2024

 It seems to me the brain is naturally apt at absorbing information/concepts at great speeds, it just has to be incentivised correctly.
 Same with language learning.
 If you have your mind set correctly and have the correct incentives, I believe you can learn anything/any concept, like Mandarin Chinese, Quantum Mechanics, Calculus etc. and learn it quickly.
 Obviously it has to be a concept that someone has learned at least once before in history, proving that it can indeed be learned.
 Right now, as we stand, it seems impossible to learn every single language in the world to a C1 level for instance, or understand and learn some mathematical concept that hasn't been discovered yet.

-When it comes to language learning, this incentivisation can be anything from moving to where the country is spoken, being in love with the script or the culture of the target language, having a romantic partner that only speaks that language etc. but it all usually boils down to honest, organic deep and persistent interest.
+When it comes to language learning, this incentivisation can be anything from moving to the country where the language is spoken, being in love with the script or the culture of the target language, having a romantic partner that only speaks that language etc. but it all usually boils down to honest, organic deep and persistent interest.
 Once you have your mind set right, you will learn much quicker, will not need any motivational tricks to keep you focused and will be keen on improving and improving your own learning methods.

 January 17, 2023